abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 ## Parallel Streams

 **Serial streams**: Data is processed in a serial fashion one after the other.

 **Parallel streams**: Multiple parallel threads can process data concurrently.
 The number of threads available to a stream is dependent on the number of CPU cores.

-As with threads the order of operations is never guaranteed in parallel streams.
+As with threads, the order of operations is never guaranteed in parallel streams.

 ```java
 // making a Stream parallel